felixge/node-require-like/Readme.md

 # require-like

-Generates require functions that act like those of a given module.
+Generates require functions that act as if they were operating in a given path.

 ## Install